drewcook/rezz/README.md

 ## Architecture

 The microservices communicate via TCP and are Dockerized.
-They are hosted in a Kubernetes cluster via Google Cloud.
+They are hosted in a Kubernetes cluster via Google Cloud Provider's Kubernetes Engine, Container Registry, and Cloud Build for CI/CD.
 There is a load balancer that helps direct HTTP requests.

 ![\[./app-architecture.png\]](app-architecture.png)